CZ-NIC/knot/doc/reference.rst

 An extra delay added for each key rollover step.
 This value should be high enough to cover propagation of data from the master server to all slaves.

-*Default:* 1 day
+*Default:* 1 hour

 ..
 NOTE::
-   has infuence over ZSK key lifetime
+   Has infuence over ZSK key lifetime.

 .. _policy_rrsig-lifetime: